Loveable Lemons

 How much pulled pork will feed one person?

 The rule of thumb is generally ⅓ of a pound for an adult and ¼ of a pound for a child.
 However, if you are only serving pulled pork sandwiches, that will skew your numbers.
 If you are serving adequate sides to go with the pull pork sandwich, then ⅓ of a pound is a great guideline.
-Please note this is the weight before slow cooking the whole pork shoulder.
+Please note that this is the weight before slow cooking the whole pork shoulder.
 Cooked pork will lose half of its original weight.
 Base your measurement on the precooked pork shoulder.

-Can I use leftover homemade BBQ sauce?
+Can I use Low FODMAP BBQ sauce?

 Yes!
-Just omit all the BBQ sauce ingredients in the pulled pork recipe, pour the leftover BBQ sauce over the pork roast, and cook as directed.
+Just omit all the BBQ sauce ingredients in the pulled pork recipe, pour the BBQ sauce over the pork roast, and cook as directed.
 Add some chicken broth or water if you need to thin out the BBQ sauce.

 How can I thicken the leftover homemade BBQ sauce?